-35 Cfr.
-J.D.G.
-Dunn, Participation in Christ, cit., pp. 408-10.
+35 Cf. J.D.G.
+DUNN, Participation in Christ, cit., pp. 408-10.

-It is quite clear that Paul's encounter with the risen Lord on the road to Damascus, his living union with Christ, and the apostolic mission following it are two sides of the one coin36.
-The depth of his union with Christ is expressed in all exactitude in the totality and single-mindedness of his mission to the Gentiles.
-Justifying grace, mystical and ethical life, belonging to Christ's Body, as well as apostolic witness and preaching, are unbreakably linked with one another in the life of the Apostle to the Gentiles.
+It is quite clear that Paul's encounter with the risen Lord on the road to Damascus, his living union with Christ, and the apostolic mission following it are two sides of the one coin.36 The depth of his union with Christ is expressed in all exactitude in the totality and single-mindedness of his mission to the Gentiles.
+Justifying grace mystical and ethical life, belonging to Christ's Body, as well as apostolic witness and preaching, are unbreakably linked with one another in the life of the Apostle to the Gentiles.
 But an important question remains.
 All Christians participate in Christ by grace.
 This is the basis of his preaching.
 But does this mean they are called to the apostolate as Paul was, with the same force, and drive, and imperious quality?
 Certainly not all Christians received the same calling Paul received.
-Yet, the Apostle is convinced that the Spirit provides a wide variety of ministries within the Church, for the edification of Christians and also for the evangelisation of the world37.
-But does this mean that each and every Christian, by the simple fact of their Baptism, is meant to be an apostle, sent by
+Yet, the Apostle is convinced that the Spirit provides a wide variety of ministries within the Church, for the edification of Christians and also for the evangelisation of the world.37 But does this mean that each and every Christian, by the simple fact of their Baptism, is meant to be an apostle, sent by Christ to preach the Good News?
+Paul, it would seem, does not give a conclusive reply to the question.38

-36 Cfr. my study Fides Christi, cit., pp. 169-85, especially pp. 174-7.
+36 Cf. my study Fides Christi, cit., pp. 169-85, especially pp. 174-7.

-[&]quot;There is a variety of gifts but always the same Spirit; there are all sorts of service to be done, but always to the same Lord...
+37 "There is a variety of gifts but always the same Spirit; there are all sorts of service to be done, but always to the same Lord...
 The particular way in which the Spirit is given to each person is for a good purpose.
-One may have the gift of preaching with wisdom given by the Spirit; another may have the gift of preaching instruction given him by the same Spirit; and another the gift of faith given by the same Spirit; another again the gift of healing, through this one Spirit; one the power of miracles; another, prophecy; another the gift of recognising spirits; another the gift of tongues and another the ability to interpret them", (1 Cor 12,4-10).
+One may have the gift of preaching with wisdom given by the Spirit; another may have the gift of preaching instruction given him by the same Spirit; and another the gift of faith given by the same Spirit; another again the gift of healing, through this one Spirit; one the power of miracles; another, prophecy; another the gift of recognising spirits; another the gift of tongues and another the ability to interpret them" (1 Cor 12,4-10).